AhmadSalehEsfahani/slurm-setup/README.md

 ## Conclusion

 That's it!
-You should now have Slurm installed and configured on your Ubuntu 20.04 machines.
+You should now have Slurm installed and configured on your Ubuntu-20.04 machines.
 If you have any questions or run into any issues, feel free to reach out to me.